Why Senseair's flammable refrigerant sensor is chosen

 Considering such refrigerant properties as these, there is an increasing trend for equipping a gas sensor in large air conditioners, in particular, to detect refrigerant leaks.
 While the regulations governing gas sensors vary depending on the countries and regions, there are moves in the United States to tighten the regulations governing sensor performance.
 Following the U.S., the trends in other regions are also being watched closely.

-In light of these trends, Senseair has developed a micro-flammable refrigerant (R32) sensor.
+In light of these trends, Senseair has developed a micro-flammable refrigerant (R32) sensor, mixed refrigerant (R454A/B/C) sensor, and highly flammable refrigerant (R290) senor.
 Sensors that can detect refrigerant gases have been developed using the technology similar to our CO2 sensor, which has already proven records.

 The technology is called an NDIR method.
-Semiconductor-based sensors have been the most popular type of micro-flammable refrigerant sensors for air conditioners.
+Semiconductor-based sensors have been the most popular type of flammable refrigerant sensors for air conditioners.
 However, there are many challenges with the semiconductor type, and many air conditioner manufacturers have been searching for solutions.
-One possible solution is R32 (Senseair's NDIR Micro-Flammable Refrigerant) Sensor, which is widely used as a refrigerant for air conditioners.
+One possible solution is Senseair's NDIR Flammable Refrigerant Sensors.

 Features of the NDIR method and semiconductor-based method